mjdonders/CST816_TouchLib/README.md

 ## Usage
 There are two main classes:
  - CST816Touch_HWMode for the hardware based operation and
- - CST816Touch_SWMode for the (mainly) software based operation Typically, start with initialize Wire and a call to  *begin*.
+ - CST816Touch_SWMode for the (mainly) software based operation.

+Typically, start with initialize Wire and a call to  *begin*.
 The CST816Touch_SWMode allows to use the following TouchScreenEventProcessor's (all optional):
  - DoubleClickFactory, this is a software based double click implementation.
 Since this does not cache/buffer anything, it's quick (from a response point of view).
 That however does mean that only after the second click a double click gesture can be generated.
 Meaning that a double click even always receives a touch event first.